 • Title IX – This policy details and explicitly prohibits specific forms of harassment and encourages the prevention and reporting of these prohibited behaviors.
 Learn more about Title IX Resources.

-- Campus Security and Safety Information and Annual Clery Report can be found here.
+• Campus Security and Safety Information and Annual Clery Report.

 • Oregon Association of Acupuncture and Oriental Medicine (OAAOM) — the professional organization representing the state's acupuncturists.